matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ## `EIP712Signer`

-Signer which is used to sign EIP712 transactions only.
-Its methods are mostly used internally.
-More examples are coming soon!
+The methods of this class are mostly used internally.
+The examples of using this class are coming soon!

 ## `Signer`